DasJott/mkjni/README.md

 Parameter                      | Description
 ------------------------------ | -----------------------------------------------------
--c, --class &lt;class name&gt; | A class within the vala file to generate the jni from -l, --lib &lt;lib name&gt;     | Please specify the desired name of the library
-                               | The name is w/o lib prefix and .so suffix!
+-c, --class &lt;class name&gt; | A class within the vala file to generate the jni from -l, --lib &lt;lib name&gt;     | Please specify the desired name of the library<br/>The name is w/o lib prefix and .so suffix!

 ### Options: